Inside Prince Andrew's tawdry love life

 The one-time Playboy model

-Turns out 2000 was a busy year on the romantic front for Andrew with him later meeting Denise Martell, a former Playboy model and actress the same year during a taxpayer funded trade trip to Los Angeles.
+Turns out 2000 was a busy year on the romantic front for Andrew.
+He later met Denise Martell, a former Playboy model and actress the same year during a taxpayer-funded trade trip to Los Angeles.

 She later revealed to The Mail on Sunday that they had spent two nights together, saying: "The nights I was alone with him in his room he never had any security with him.